Catch-Only-One: Non-Transferable Examples for Model-Specific Authorization

 \subsection{Convolution}

-This section clarifies that the convolution operation, which is commonly used in famous convolutional neural networks (CNNs), is a linear transformation that can be represented as a matrix multiplication.
-We first define the convolution as follows.
-We refer to a multi-dimensional matrix as a tensor, and omit commonly used arguments in the current code implementation, such as batch size, padding, stride, dilation, and group, for simplicity, as they can be easily extended by adding extra zero dimensions to the input tensor or kernel. \begin{definition}[Convolution] The convolution takes inputs including an input tensor $X \in \mathbb{R}^{c_1 \times h \times w}$ and a kernel (filter) $K \in \mathbb{R}^{c_1 \times c_2 \times k_h \times k_w}$ with the kernel bias $b \in \mathbb{R}^{c_2}$, where $c_1$ and $c_2$ are the number of channels in the input tensor and kernel, respectively, and $h$, $w$, $k_h$, and $k_w$ are the height and width of the input tensor and kernel.
+Convolution, the core operation of CNNs, is a linear map expressible as matrix multiplication.
+We treat multi-dimensional arrays as tensors and omit batch size, padding, stride, dilation, and grouping, which are recovered by zero-padding the input or kernel. \begin{definition}[Convolution] The convolution takes inputs including an input tensor $X \in \mathbb{R}^{c_1 \times h \times w}$ and a kernel (filter) $K \in \mathbb{R}^{c_1 \times c_2 \times k_h \times k_w}$ with the kernel bias $b \in \mathbb{R}^{c_2}$, where $c_1$ and $c_2$ are the number of channels in the input tensor and kernel, respectively, and $h$, $w$, $k_h$, and $k_w$ are the height and width of the input tensor and kernel.
 The convolution operation outputs a tensor $Y \in \mathbb{R}^{c_2 \times h' \times w'}$, where $h'$ and $w'$ are the height and width of the output tensor, and each element of the output tensor is computed as follows,